eladssh/brainWash/README.md

     └── secrets.toml        # Alternative for API keys
 ```

-## 🤝 Contributing

-Ideas for improvement?
-Feel free to:
-1. Fork the repository
-2. Add your features
-3. Share your enhancements
-4. Submit pull requests

 ## 📄 License

 Open source - modify freely for your learning journey!